Willi Castro Preview, Player Props: Twins vs. Mets

 Willi Castro At The Plate

-- Castro is hitting .247 with 16 doubles, three triples, five home runs and 27 walks.
+- Castro has 17 doubles, three triples, six home runs and 27 walks while batting .254.

-- He has homered in four games this year (4.3%), leaving the park in 1.5% of his trips to the dish.
+- He has homered in 5.3% of his games this year, and 1.8% of his plate appearances.

-- Castro has had an RBI in 22 games this season (23.4%), including four multi-RBI outings (4.3%).
-He has also driven home three or more of his team's runs in one contest.
+- Castro has an RBI in 23 of 95 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.